Tano-Coppoletta/image-segmentation/README.md

-# CS415 (Computer Vision I) Final Project: From K-means to Deep Learning
+# CS415 (Computer Vision I) Final Project: From K-means to Deep Learning - Computer_vision_final.pdf explains everything in details
 ## Authors: Giuseppe Concialdi, Giuseppe Stracquadanio and Gaetano Coppoletta - University of Illinois Chicago

 In this work we explored the task of Image Segmentation, conducting different